How to Get a Florida Real Estate License Without Losing Weeks

 How Pass Florida Prepares You for the Step That Matters Most

 Four of the five licensing steps are procedural.
 Meet the eligibility requirements.
 Complete the course.
 Submit the application.
 Find a broker.
-Those steps require time and money, not skill.
-Step 4, the state exam, is the only step that requires you to know the material well enough to answer 75 out of 100 questions correctly under timed conditions.
-That step has a 52 to 56% first-time pass rate, and it is the step where your licensing timeline either stays on track or adds weeks of delay.
+Those steps require time and money, not exam skill.
+Step 4 is different.
+You need to answer 75 out of 100 questions correctly under timed conditions, and you need to recognize Florida-specific wording traps quickly.

 How much does a Florida real estate license cost?